 Cats are very wary of any change, be it to their environment or to their diet.
 Diet changes, especially, can make your cat very suspicious.
 Making dietary changes too fast can also cause tummy upset, resulting in diarrhea, nausea, and ultimately, to rejection of the food causing the issues.

 If your cat is a dry food addict and only eats dry, the transition may take a little longer.
 First of all remove the free food buffet.
 Don’t leave the kibble down all day and night.
-At meal times, offer raw, with some kibble mixed into it and see what happens.
+At meal times, offer canned instead, with some kibble mixed into it and see what happens.
 This may be enough to tempt them but it may not.
 Be persistent and be patient.
-Offer the raw to the side next time.
+Offer the canned to the side next time.
 The important thing is to keep trying.
-Of course, our preference is for you to remove the dry altogether and persist to feed the raw or the raw plus some canned, but doing that may result in a hunger strike.
+Of course, our preference is for you to remove the dry altogether and persist to feed the canned or the raw plus some canned, but doing that may result in a hunger strike.

 NEVER let your cat go more than 12 hours without eating.
 Doing so is dangerous to his health.
 Cats can develop fatty liver very quickly and it can take as little as 24 hours without food to make your cat very sick.
 If they won’t eat the raw, feed them some canned.
 If they won’t eat the canned., feed them the kibble.
 Important thing is to keep trying.

-He may not eat it today, or tomorrow.
 Persistence is key.
-Mixing it into the food a little may help, as may putting it under his food.
 Use your best judgement and your knowledge of your cats personality to decide which way would suit him better.

 WATCH THE LITTER BOX